This is a follow-up article to our original Budwig Protocol article. VERY IMPORTANT: Check with your doctor before using this recipe.

-Budwig believed that eating fatty acids daily would protect you from getting cancer.
+Budwig believed that the Budwig Protocol was eating fatty acids daily would protect you from getting cancer.
 Remember, there is no scientific proof that Budwig’s theory is correct, absolutely none whatsoever.
 From all the research I have done in the past few years, Budwig believed that her concoction would prevent a person from getting cancer, but it would NOT help if you already had cancer.
 If you read about her now, though, you will see that some of the claims regarding cancer have changed.
 Not knowing if this ground glass thing I have going on is cancerous or not, I decided to try the Budgwig recipe.
 (Grasping at straws, maybe, but I thought I would give it a shot.)
 I easily found the low-fat cottage cheese at Publix, my local supermarket.

-Only problem was, I knew that the flaxseed had to be liquified.
+The only problem was, I knew that the flaxseed had to be liquified.
 How was I supposed to grind these little seeds into liquid?
 Blender.
 Ta da, I could do that.
 Pulled my vintage Waring blender from the back of the pantry, dumped those flaxseeds in and began to grind away.
 Grind, grind, grind, grind and more grind.
 No liquid, just powder, so I kept grinding.
 I ground those seeds for so long that I burned up my Waring blender (it began to smoke) and still I had just powdery flaxseed and not a sign of oil, but a rotten odor rose from the blender.
 I had ground for over 15 minutes, the powder was rancid and had to be thrown out.
 (I also had to throw out my blender because the motor was burned to a crisp.
 I purchased a Bella Rocket Blender, the greatest new invention to come into my kitchen in many years.
 I love this thing!!)

 Coffee bean grinder, that had to be the answer.
 I don’t grind my own coffee beans (instant Folgers Classic Decaf Coffee for this girl), so this so so my next step was a stop at Walmart to get a $15.00 coffee grinder, Krups Coffee and Spice Grinder.
 (I’m trying to save my own life, so I didn’t mind the expense.)

 The coffee bean grinder worked, but I am supposed to have this concoction every morning.
 The oil had to be fresh or it was worthless.
 But, was I going to get up, grind those beans, use the blender to blend all this together?
 Nooooooooooo.
 I began searching for a faster, easier method, one that I knew I was more likely to follow through on.
 I simply gave up on grinding whole flaxseeds.
 What a mess!
 Researching on Google, I discovered Barlean’s Flax Oil that is sold at health food stores.
-Arriving at my local health food store, I discovered they sold TWO types of Barlean’s Flax Oil, both in the refrigerated section: Lignan Flax Oil, Organic, Pure & Unfiltered, Fresh Cold Pressed and Barlean’s Flax Oil, Cold Pressed, Fresh Daily, Omega 3, 100 Percent Organic.
+Arriving at my local health food store, I discovered they sold TWO types of Barlean’s Flax Oil, both in the refrigerated section: Lignan Flax Oil, Organic, Pure & Unfiltered, Fresh Cold Pressed and Barlean’s Flax Oil, Cold-Pressed, Fresh Daily, Omega 3, 100 Percent Organic.
 The difference between the two bottles was the word “lignan.”
 The salesperson recommended that Barlean’s Lignan Flax Oil, and that’s what I bought.

-Research I found on lignan: All sorts of miracle claims in regard to digestive improvement, lower blood pressure and lower bad cholesterol (LDL), reduce the risk of cancer and even help some people with diabetes.
+The research I found on lignan: All sorts of miracle claims in regard to digestive improvement, lower blood pressure and lower bad cholesterol (LDL), reduce the risk of cancer and even help some people with diabetes.
 Sounds good, doesn’t it?
 Everyone should be scarfing down lignans right and left.

 I take all these claims with a grain of salt.
 No one governs health food claims.
 They can say that you can grow a new brain on your arm by rubbing this or eating that, and no one is going to tell them they should not say that.